devchia254/swapi_robots/README.md

 - React app was created using the command `npm install -g create-react-app`
 - Each robot generated is unique to its character and fetched from the API:  `https://robohash.org/${id}?size=200x200`

+## Purpose
+The objective is to learn:-

+- The fundamentals of how to fetch data from an API
+- How to use AJAX and Promises

 ## Features & Code Snippets
 Below are some of the features and code extracts of this coding exercise.